nono/cozy-desktop-experiments/README.md

 ## Development

-Some useful commands:

-- `crystal spec` will run the unit tests
-- `crystal tool format --check` will check that the `.cr` files are correctly formatted
-- `crystal docs` will build the documentation inside the `docs/` directory
-- `shards update` can be used to update the dependencies
+Some useful commands can be found in the Makefile.
+You can list them with `make help`.

 ## Contributing